 As a trek leader for different travel companies, I have been to Everest Base Camp in January for several years.
 However, the EBC trek January weather is very cold and becomes very sharp.
 The average temperature is -18°C in the base camp of Everest.
 But you do not need to be frightened by the strong winds.

 Although, you are trekking to high altitude, the winds do not affect along the route to Base Camp, somehow, the severe wind might impact to summiteer.
-The substantial temperature change between night and day may impact your EBC hiking in January.
+The substantial temperature change between night and day may impact your Everest Base Camp Trek difficulty in January.
 The lowest temperature is -15°C to -25°C at night, while the highest is 2°C to 5°C during the day in average.

 But don’t be afraid.
-You’ll be ready to tackle the challenge in January with a little extra training for the Everest base camp trek.
+You’ll be ready to tackle the challenge in January with a little extra preparation for Everest Base Camp Trek.
 Furthermore, in January, the Everest area will have 5-6 hours of sunlight.
 You would be able to hike comfortably throughout that time because the temperature rises significantly after daybreak (sunrise).

 Keep in mind that the weather in the Everest region is fickle.
 You could be discomfort by sudden snow showers and snow storms.
 The meaningful of trekking life always determine by a little excitement.
 Therefore, thrill the adventure and enjoy the trek.